 According to Catholic tradition, it was the Apostle James Major who spread Christianity in the Iberian peninsula and was beheaded in Jerusalem by order of Herod Agrippa I (grandson of Herod the Great) and his remains were later transferred to Galicia in a boat of stone.
 Due to the persecutions of the Romans to the Christians of Hispania, his tomb was abandoned in the third century.

-The place became a pilgrimage destination whose popularity and importance was gradually increasing.
+The place became a pilgrimage destination whose popularity and importance was gradually increasing, came visit it in our Santiago de Compostela Tour, ask our assistants right now.

 It will be given a brief description of what the day will be and the possibility to chose another place to visit in between Viana do Castelo or Valenca do Minho since our tour is private and completely tailor made.